Who are we?

 Is attendance at all meetings important?

-What is a Regional Facilitator and how do I contact one?
+What is a Facilitator and how do I contact one?

-Regional Facilitators (RFs) and Cornwall Regional Contacts (CRCs) in our particular group have cared, or are caring for someone with FTD/PPA, so members have experienced many years of living with and managing FTD.
+Devon Facilitators and Cornwall Contacts (CCs) in our particular group are people who have cared, or are caring for someone with FTD/PPA, so have experienced many years of living with and managing FTD.